Are There Supposed to be Holes in a Kayak? (Scupper Plugs)

 So, What are Scupper Plugs and Why Do I Need Them?

 Now that we have discussed scupper holes and why they are important to the safety of your kayak, let’s discuss scupper plugs.

 If it is a chilly day or a lot of paddling is left to do, it is probably not best to get the cockpit and whoever is in it soaking wet.
 For that reason, scupper holes come with scupper plugs in order to keep everyone nice and dry during their journey.

 Some of these scupper plugs will have adjustable valves, so that water may be released at a lower rate than if there was no plug.

-So, if you are in choppy waters and want to drain the cockpit somewhat consistently while still not allowing the scupper holes to be un-plugged, you will need to look for scupper plugs that have this adjustable valve.
+So, if you are in choppy waters and want to drain water from the cockpit somewhat consistently while still not allowing the scupper holes to be un-plugged, you will need to look for scupper plugs that have this adjustable valve.